 I work on personal projects and other engagements in my spare time and occasional sabbaticals.
 I use “Douglas Williams” as alias for most of my online contributions.

-I contribute on Stack Overflow as Douglas, mainly answering questions under the C# and .NET tags, having acquired a reputation of over 33,000 so far.
+I contribute on Stack Overflow as Douglas, mainly answering questions under the C# and .NET tags, having gained a reputation of over 37,000 so far (currently the third-highest from Malta).
 Globally, I am the 204th user to receive the C# gold badge; 240th for .NET silver; and 21st for TPL bronze (see rankings).

 I maintain the DogmaMix.Core project on GitHub as a library providing additional general-purpose functionality, utility classes, and extension methods for the .NET Framework.
 This project, XML-documented and unit-tested, is intended to be of production-grade quality.

-I just started publishing technical articles on .NET Framework topics to my personal blog.
+I occasionally publish technical articles on .NET Framework topics to my personal blog.
 I custom-built the rudimentary CMS that hosts the blog as an exercise in ASP.NET MVC 5 and responsive web design.